Leggy Tradescantia: Long Bare Stems and the Pruning Reset

 - 3

-Root the pruned cuttings back in the same pot.
-Each cutting with a single node will root in water within 5–7 days and can then be planted into the parent pot.
-Filling the pot with these propagated cuttings quickly creates the bushy, full appearance that makes Tradescantia attractive.
-This propagation-back-into-pot technique is the standard maintenance approach for Tradescantia.
+Root the pruned cuttings back into the same pot.
+Each cutting with a single node will root in water within five to seven days and can then be planted into the parent pot.
+Filling the pot with these propagated cuttings quickly creates the bushy, full appearance that makes Tradescantia attractive as a houseplant.
+This propagation-back-into-pot technique is the standard maintenance approach for the genus.

 - 4

-Establish a regular pruning schedule every 2–3 months.
-Tradescantia's growth speed means even in good light, regular pruning is needed to maintain the compact form.
-Neglected plants always become leggy eventually regardless of light.
+Establish a regular pruning schedule every two to three months.
+Tradescantia's growth speed means even in good light, regular pruning is needed to maintain the compact form, since neglected plants eventually become leggy regardless of how much light they're getting.

 Prevention